 Agatha would pray passionately throughout all this: "Lord Jesus Christ: you know what is in my heart and mind.
 Take me and all that I am and make me Your own."
 Naturally Agatha believed that death would be a happy release from her torturers into the arms of Jesus.
 They carried her broken body back to her prison, while she prayed for release.
 At that moment, just after an earthquake, Agatha died in prison of her injuries.

-, for example, took a church which the Goths used in Rome, and reconsecrated it to the saint.
+A saint who bore such trials was greatly revered, and her tomb became a sacred spot for Christians.
+Saint Gregory the Great, for example, took a church which the Goths used in Rome, and reconsecrated it to the saint.
 The church of Sant'Agata dei Goti still stands, preserving the memory of this virgin martyr.

 In a later period pictures of Saint Agatha carrying her severed breasts on a platter were mistaken as bread, which led to the practice of blessing bread on Saint Agatha's Day.